Homological mirror symmetry for the quartic surface: Monodromy and negativity

 \begin{lemma} Suppose that $k = n = 3$.
 Let $W \subset Y_\zeta$ be some open ball around the origin.
 Then $h_\zeta(W) = W$, and there is a $d>0$ such that the grading of $h_\zeta^d|(Y_\zeta \setminus W)$ is negative.

 \end{lemma}

-\begin{remark} As mentioned before, ideas associated to the SYZ conjecture suggest that the monodromy should be a fibrewise translation in a SLAG fibration.
-From this point of view, the negativity of the monodromy is based on the idea that the phases of the tangent spaces to the fibration should be shifted by $-2$.
+\begin{remark} As mentioned before, ideas related to the SYZ conjecture suggest that the monodromy should be a fibrewise translation in a SLAG fibration.
+From this point of view, the negativity of the monodromy is based on thinking that the phases of the tangent spaces to the fibration should be shifted by $-2$.
 In the situation of Assumptions \ref{as:1}, this is indeed the case: $L_r \iso T^{k-1} \times \R^{n-k} \subset Y_\zeta$, given by

 with $r_1 \dots r_k = |\zeta|^2$, are special Lagrangian with respect to $\eta_{Y_\zeta}$.
 The monodromy translates each of them, and the shift is computed in \eqref{eq:integrate-shift}.
 For Assumptions \ref{as:2}, there is a standard SLAG fibration with singularities on $Y_\zeta \iso \C^{n-1}$ (with respect to \eqref{eq:zeta-symplectic-form} and the standard complex volume form), see e.g.\ \cite{gross01b}: